albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 *Little Navmap* for **Windows** is available as a 64-bit or 32-bit application and was tested with Windows 10 and Windows 11.
 You can download either an installer package or a Zip-archive.

+Using the installation package ist strongly recommended on Windows since it takes care of obsolte files and others.

 Apple **macOS** is supported from macOS High Sierra 10.13 or later.
 You need Rosetta to run *Little Navmap* on Apple Silicon / M1 computers with the exception of :doc:`XPCONNECT` which is available as a native X-Plane plugin.